Javimetro/Lepo/README.md

 ```
 ### Live Application

-Lepo is available online at: [Lepo Web App](lepo.northeurope.cloudapp.azure.com)
+Lepo is available online during 21/3/2024 at: [lepo.northeurope.cloudapp.azure.com](https://lepo.northeurope.cloudapp.azure.com).

 ### Documentation and API Reference

-For more detailed information about using Lepo and its API, visit the [Documentation](https://lepo.northeurope.cloudapp.azure.com/docs/).
+For more detailed information about using Lepo and its API, visit the [Documentation](https://lepo.northeurope.cloudapp.azure.com/docs/) (during 21/3/2024).

 ## Sources and references